PolyGram Filmed Entertainment: PolyGram Filmed Entertainment

 In 1993, PolyGram purchased Vision Video Ltd (which was previously the video arm of Virgin Group) from General Electric Capital for $5.6 million.
+Vision Video Ltd would be placed within PolyGram Video as their budget label.

 PolyGram Video took over the distribution of Manga Entertainment's titles in Australia and New Zealand in late 1996 after Siren Entertainment's license to the Manga Video catalog expired, but PolyGram lost the license to the Manga Video catalog in 1998 after Madman Entertainment took over the licenses.
 This was due to Manga Entertainment being moved from Island Records to Palm Pictures.

 PolyGram also built up a sizable film and television library that could be profitable.
 In 1995, the company purchased ITC Entertainment for $156 million.
 Through this purchase, PolyGram acquired 350 feature films, several thousand hours of television programming, and gained further access into the television market.
 That same year, PolyGram Filmed Entertainment acquired a 75% majority stake in British home video distributor Abbey Home Entertainment.
 In 1997, PFE agreed to purchase the Epic film library, which included a thousand feature films from a variety of companies, from Crédit Lyonnais for $225 million.
 PolyGram also attempted purchasing MGM and The Samuel Goldwyn Company's library, but to no avail.
-In July 1998, PolyGram was in talks to sell their stake in Abbey Home Entertainment back to Ian and Anne Miles, letting AHE trade independently again.
+In July 1998, PolyGram was in talks to sell their stake in Abbey Home Entertainment back to Ian and Anne Miles, letting AHE trade independently again, in exchange, PolyGram Video would take over releasing Fun Song Factory titles, around the same time, PolyGram purchased Astrion plc and placed it within Vision Video Ltd, as a result, they would take over releasing Letterland titles.
 On December 7, 1997, PolyGram and Warner Bros. reached a deal to co-finance films produced by Castle Rock Entertainment.

 PolyGram Film Distribution logo, used in 1998.